-We ship via USPS and FedEx.
+We ship via USPS, FedEx and DHL.
 If you have a special request, please let us know.

-Store your eyewear in the provided case, clean them with the provided chamois and your preferred lens cleaner.
-Consider purchasing our adjustable cord (coming soon) to keep your eyewear handy and scratch-free for years to come.
+Store your eyewear in the provided pouch, clean them with the provided chamois and your preferred lens cleaner.
+Consider purchasing our adjustable cord to keep your eyewear handy and scratch-free for years to come.

 Our day collection eyewear feature a warm yellow lens that offers uplifting benefits reminiscent of a sunny summer day.
 On screen colors will be slightly altered and brightened.

 Yes.
 Our glasses are designed for comfort and are lightweight and durable.

 Our glasses are made to fit most heads and faces.
 Unfortunately, without trying them on you won’t know how well they fit or if a different model might fit you better.
 Please make use of our 30 day return policy if you would like to try them on.
 Please note: You will have to pay to ship them back to us at your expense.

 Natural blue light from the sun is essential in regulating your sleep and wake cycles as well as your body clock.
 Artificial blue and green light affects our sleep-wake cycles and can therefore be harmful.